peejaywk/VinylRack/README.md

 ### Email Configuration
 The following process assumes that GMail will be used for sending and receiving emails.
 1. Open [GMail](https://gmail.com) in the browser and login creating a new account if required.
-2. Open the account settings , select Accounts and Import and then other Google account settings.
+2. Open the account settings, select Accounts and Import and then other Google account settings.
 3. Click on the Security tab and turn on 2-Step Verification under Signing in to Google.
 4. Click Get Started and enter your Gmail password and then follow the 2-Step Verification as instructed.
 5. Once the 2-Step Verification has completed go back to the Security tab and select App passwords under Signing in to Google.